rails/rails/guides/source/active_support_instrumentation.md

 }
 ```

-If there is no transaction started at the moment, `:transaction` has a null
-object with UUID `00000000-0000-0000-0000-000000000000` (the nil UUID).
-This may
-happen, for example, issuing a `SELECT` not wrapped in a transaction.
+If the query is not executed in the context of a transaction, `:transaction` is `nil`.

 #### `strict_loading_violation.active_record`